View and Edit VCS Changes

-- The name of the user who committed the changes to the code repository.
+The name of the user who committed the changes to the code repository.

-- The commit message that was entered for the VCS change.
+The commit message that was entered for the VCS change.

 VCS commits that contain errors are highlighted on the page.

 If the VCS user that pushed the changes to the repository cannot be matched to a YouTrack user account, the user name is shown in red text.
 The warning tooltip provides instructions that you can follow to resolve the problem.

-- If the commit message includes a command that could not be applied to the issue, the command is shown in red text.
+If the commit message includes a command that could not be applied to the issue, the command is shown in red text.
 The warning tooltip shows which part of the command was not recognized.

-- In the Revision number input field, enter or paste the hash for the commit in the VCS repository.
+Enter or paste the hash for the commit in the VCS repository.

-- Click the Attach button.
+- Click the Add commit button.